-"(5) A council may take any of the steps provided for in this section 15 and section 72, irrespective of when or where the alleged conduct or contravention took place or whether the alleged conduct or contravention occurred before or after a person became a member of its society or not.".
+"(5) A council may take any of the steps provided for in this section and section 72, irrespective of when or where the alleged conduct or contravention took place or whether the alleged conduct or contravention occurred before or after a person became a member of its society or 10 not.".

-Amendment of section 74 of Act 53 of 1979, as amended by section 26 of Act 87 of 20 1989, section 18 of Act 115 of 1993 and section 9 of Act 55 of 2003
+Amendment of section 74 of Act 53 of 1979, as amended by section 26 of Act 87 of 1989, section 18 of Act 115 of 1993 and section 9 of Act 55 of 2003

-- (a) by the substitution in subsection (1) for the words preceding paragraph (a) of the following words: - "A council may subject to the provisions of subsections (2) and (3) make 25 rules, which shall be binding within the [province] area of jurisdiction of its society, as to-"; - (b) by the deletion in subsection (3)(a) at the end of paragraph (ii) of the word "or"; - (c) by the deletion in subsection (3)(a) at the end of paragraph (iii) of the comma 30 and the insertion after the word "Society" of the expression "; or"; - (d) by the insertion in subsection (3)(a) after paragraph (iv) of the following paragraph: - "(v) the Law Society of the Transvaal,"; - (e) by the substitution in subsection (3) for paragraph (b) of the following 35 paragraph: - "(b) the council has consulted with the judge president of [every provincial division in the province] the court in the area of jurisdiction of its society [and with the chief justice of every high court in such province]."; - (f) by the substitution for subsection (5) of the following subsection: - "(5) Any assessment of fees in terms of a rule contemplated in section 69(h) shall be subject to review in all respects as if it were a determination by such officer of [a provincial division or high court] the High Court as is charged with the taxation of fees and charges."; and 45 - (g) by the deletion of subsection (6).
+- 25. Section 74 of the principal Act is hereby amended- - (a) by the substitution in subsection (1) for the words preceding paragraph (a) of 15 the following words:

+"A council may subject to the provisions of subsections (2) and (3) make rules, which shall be binding within the [province] area of jurisdiction of [its] the society, as to-";

+- (b) by the deletion in subsection (3)(a) at the end of paragraph (ii) of the word 20 "or"; - (c) by the deletion in subsection (3)(a) at the end of paragraph (iii) of the comma and the insertion after the word "Society" of the expression "; or"; - (d) by the insertion in subsection (3)(a) after paragraph (iv) of the following paragraph:

+"(v) the Law Society of the Northern Provinces,";

+- (e) by the substitution in subsection (3) for paragraph (b) of the following paragraph: - "(b) the council has consulted with the judge president of [every provincial division in the province] the court in the area of jurisdiction of its society [and with the chief justice of every high court in such province]."; - (f) by the substitution for subsection (5) of the following subsection: - "(5) Any assessment of fees in terms of a rule contemplated in section 69(h) shall be subject to review in all respects as if it were a determination by such officer of [a provincial division or high court] the High Court as is charged with the taxation of fees and charges."; and - (g) by the deletion of subsection (6).